 The University of Richmond strongly supports and encourages prompt reporting of sexual misconduct.
 Reporting provides resources to victims and contributes to keeping the campus safe.

 If you believe you or someone you know has been the victim of sexual misconduct, you should report incident(s) to the University's Title IX Coordinators and to the University Police Department.
 Instances of sexual misconduct may violate both the University's sexual misconduct policy and the law.
 As a result, the University encourages survivors to pursue their complaints through both the University's process for sexual misconduct and through the criminal justice system.
 If a survivor makes a report to the University police, the University police will notify the Title IX Coordinator of the report.
 If the survivor reports first to the Title IX Coordinator, the Title IX Coordinator will assist the survivor with making a report to the University police, if the survivor chooses to do so.

-Unless designated as a confidential resource in this Policy, all University employees are required to report incidents of possible sexual misconduct to the Title IX Coordinators and those employees designated as Campus Security Authorities must also report to the University Police.
+Unless designated as a confidential resource in this Policy, all Responsible Employees are required to report incidents of possible sexual misconduct to the Title IX Coordinators and those employees designated as Campus Security Authorities must also report to the University Police.

 Seeking Immediate Assistance: If you or someone you know has been the victim of sexual misconduct, please contact the University of Richmond Police Department, reachable 24 hours a day at 8911 (from on-campus phones) or (804) 289-8911 (from cell phones or off-campus phones).

 Students are strongly encouraged to report to one of the Title IX Coordinators.For cases involving students, contact: